linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

     kubectl logs -l app=backend
     ```

 * Ok, the logs were fine!
-Lets look at the environment variables set by Kubernetes in our containers:
+Let's look at the environment variables set by Kubernetes in our containers:

   ```
   kubectl exec -it <INSERT_THE_NAME_OF_A_POD> -- printenv